 Buprenorphine as a treatment for heroin dependence

-Suboxone film is a buprenorphine and naloxone formulation that dissolves under the tongue.
-Buprenorphine is a partial opiate agonist, which means it stimulates the cell receptors that are normally stimulated by opioid drugs like heroin and methadone.
-Naloxone is an opiate antagonist.
-This means that it blocks the opiate receptors in the brain and the effects of the opiates.
+Buprenorphine is a partial opiate agonist, which means it stimulates the cell receptors that are normally stimulated by opioid drugs like heroin and methadone, resulting in a much weaker response.
+Suboxone tablets contain buprenorphine.

-- Suboxone is as effective as methadone in managing the symptoms of heroin withdrawal.
+- It is as effective as methadone in managing the symptoms of heroin withdrawal.

 - Suboxone use on its own is very unlikely to cause overdose.